 Hybrid.
 Buy connectors (Airbyte, Fivetran, Unstructured.io).
 Build the quality gate, canonical resolution, and metadata enrichment.
 The commodity layer — pulling from Confluence, parsing PDFs — does not need custom engineering.
 The judgment layer — what is canonical, how confident the system is, how conflicts get resolved — is where the leverage is.
 Build where the leverage is.
 Buy everything else.

-Statistics drawn from Gartner's 2026 AI readiness forecast, Deloitte and RAND Corporation enterprise surveys, and practitioner reports from the data engineering community.
-The 90-day playbook timeline assumes a mid-size organization (500-5000 employees) with 3-10 knowledge source systems.
+Statistics drawn from Gartner's 2026 AI readiness forecast, Deloitte and RAND Corporation enterprise surveys, practitioner reports from the data engineering community, and peer-reviewed research from NAACL 2025.
+The 90-day playbook timeline assumes a mid-size organization (500–5000 employees) with 3–10 knowledge source systems.
 Smaller organizations compress the timeline; larger ones extend it.
 The phases do not change.

 The model is not the bottleneck.
 The corpus is.
 Every team that fixed retrieval by swapping the model is back at the same accuracy ceiling six months later, paying more per token.
 The teams that fixed the data layer are still shipping on whatever model is current — and their retrieval accuracy keeps climbing because the foundation is doing the work the model cannot.